wd5m/misc/wpa_supplicant/README.md

-The wpa_supplicant folder contains some scripts and configuration settings I use on my Clearnode version of Hamvoip.
+The wpa_supplicant folder contains some scripts I use on my Clearnode version of Hamvoip.